Best 4K Ultra HD Blu-ray player

 - Our Ultra HD Blu-ray player reviews

 Updated July 24, 2017 to name the Oppo Digital UPD-205 Ultra-HD Audiophile Blu-ray player our top pick for audiophiles and home-theater enthusiasts.

 So you plopped down a pile of cash to buy a 4K TV, maybe even one that delivers high dynamic range.
 Awesome.
 Once you’ve wowed your friends and family with those lush demo files the manufacturer provided, you’re going to want to splash some 4K movies across that screen.
 A 4K Ultra HD Blu-ray player is just the ticket.

-Our Ultra HD Blu-ray player coverage starts with reviews of two conventional players (we've added a third since this story was originally published on November 16, 2016) and a surprising alternative platform: Microsoft’s Xbox One S video game console.
+Our Ultra HD Blu-ray player coverage starts with reviews of three conventional players and a surprising alternative platform: Microsoft’s Xbox One S video game console.
 We thought Microsoft’s game would get smoked by Samsung’s UBD-K8500 and Panasonic’s DMP-UB900 competition.
 After all, those two products are designed specifically for playing Blu-ray and Ultra HD Blu-ray dsics, while the Xbox One S makes its living as a game console.
 That didn’t happen, but we might change our opinion down the road.